datastax/graph-examples/fraud/README.md

 #### Loading from files in dsefs

-Copy the files from the data directory into dsefs by going into the dsefs shell using `dse fs` and running the following:
+Copy the files from the local data directory into dsefs.
+Go into the dsefs shell using `dse fs` and run the following:

 ```
 mkdir /data/